linzhangUCA/4421tpl-odyssey/project_guide.md

 > - (1%) Use CLI for map saving with functional commands.

 ### 3. (65%) Navigation Node
-- (15%) Map the coffee delivery region using proper ROS 2 packages and configurations.
-   - Upload map files to the project repository.
+- (10%) Upload the map files for the project.
-   - Log commands for mapping in [README](README.md).
-- (30%) Develop a ROS node (in a Python script)for navigating the robot to its destination.from the robot to the center of the "Home Base"
+- (35%) Develop a functional ROS node (in a Python script)for navigating the robot to its destination.
-- (10%) Config navigator with proper settings.
+- (10%) Configure the navigator with proper settings.
 - (10%) Pack your ROS node(s) and configurations.
   Upload the package to the project repository.
   Indicate maintainer's name, email, package description, license information in proper files.